-Any development-related land use action will be required to comply with MICC Ch.
+This a non-project action.
+Any development-related land use action within the area affected by the proposed code amendments will be required to comply with MICC Ch.
 15.09, Stormwater Management Program, and Ch.
 19.07, Environment, which includes standards for erosion hazard areas.